VoliJS/mixturejs/README.md

 # MixtureJS

 The toolkit combining React-style mixins, Backbone-style events, and minimal set of Underscore-style object manipulation functions.
 Written in TypeScript, works with ES5, ES6, and TypeScript.

-Just what you need when you're working in modern ES5/ES6 envorinment, and nothing more.
+Just what you need when you're working in modern ES5/ES6 envorinment, packed in API which you're already know.

 ## Features